The Impact of Humidity on Hardwood Floors and How to Manage It

 The Impact of Humidity on Your Flooring

-• Buckling: Buckling can occur when humidity levels are excessively high, and wood flooring pulls a few inches away from the subfloor.
+• Buckling: Buckling can occur when humidity levels are excessively high.
+Wood flooring pulls a few inches away from the subfloor.

 • Cracking: Wood flooring can get cracks from the constant expansion and contraction caused by fluctuations in humidity.